Raagh/angular-karma_test-explorer/DOCUMENTATION.md

-This is a major hack, karma and angular dont support a way to stop current run without killing the test server, so when you click the cancel button what it really happens is that the test server is killed and starts again, this envolves resources and time but ATM there is no other way of doing it, use at your own risk.
+This is a major hack, karma and angular dont support a way to stop current run without killing the test server, so when you click the cancel button what it really happens is that the test server is killed and starts again, this involves resources and time but ATM there is no other way of doing it, use at your own risk.

 ### "DEBUG TESTS" FEATURE

-Unfortunately because of limitations inside KarmaTestRunner the debugging session cannot be stopped automatically without restarting the entire karma test enviroment, since this is a very slow process it was decided that the user has to stop the debugging session in VSCODE manually before continuing running tests.If this is not done all consecuent runs will be debugged .
+Unfortunately because of limitations inside KarmaTestRunner the debugging session cannot be stopped automatically without restarting the entire karma test enviroment, since this is a very slow process it was decided that the user has to stop the debugging session in VSCODE manually before continuing running tests.If this is not done all consequent runs will be debugged .